 Since graduating with a BFA from Montserrat College of Art in 1992, Jill Stasium has rarely passed a day without painting.
 “For me, creativity is my life and it totally dominates every moment.”
 This is evident in the pieces she has on display in private collections and select galleries throughout America and Europe.
 Her commitment to the Artist’s life and the expressionist style – with bold strokes and vibrant palette – displays a vital artist with a spark and joy of life that’s infectious.
 “Whatever is in my mind is what hits the canvas.”

-When she’s not painting Jill spends time boxing (she’s a tough southpaw) and spoiling her two cats.
-Though internationally travelled, most of all her life unfolds in New York City, which she says is the most inspiring place she has ever lived.
+When she’s not painting Jill spends time boxing (she’s a tough southpaw) and spoiling her four cats and pup.
+Though internationally travelled, most of of her life unfolds in New York City, which she says is the most inspiring place she has ever lived.

 I have a Post-Impressionist commitment to color and light, defining the world through emotions using primary, saturated colors, colors that are both observed and invented.
 My commitment to Expressionism is maintained through bold brush strokes and essential gestures.
 I am attracted to the aggressive brush strokes of the German Expressionists and the passionate turbulence of the Fauves.

 I am influenced by medieval altarpieces and the way they combine flat space and depth to represent physical and spiritual reality simultaneously.
 In this way, I combine abstract and representational space in my work.

 Join me for a great Jersey City exhibit, March 1st at the Gallerie Hudson, 197 Newark Ave., Jersey City.